Published: 03. Oct 2025

 From Utility to Purpose-Driven Innovator

-The turning point came in 2020, when Aarhus Vand as part of a new strategy adopted its purpose - “provide health through clean water to people and the planet.”
-This redefined the company’s role: not simply a service provider, but a steward of public health, sustainability, and urban resilience.
+In 2020, Aarhus Vand adopted a bold purpose: Delivering health through clean water to people and the planet.
+This turning point redefined the company’s role—not merely as a service provider, but as a steward of public health, sustainability, and urban resilience.
 The shift built on earlier structural reforms in 2010 where Aarhus Vand went from being a public utility to a corporate structure while remaining municipally owned.
 This shift provided the legal and operational flexibility needed to experiment, collaborate, and adopt a longer-term innovation horizon.
-An innovative culture is reflected in this quote from an employee:
+As one employee reflected:

 We’re allowed to experiment, and if it doesn’t work, we try again.
 Purpose gives us the confidence to take risks.